seamlik/invest-toy/README.md

 5. Run `cat stock-metrics-XXX.json | stock-ranker`

 Now you know which stock to invest at what percentage of your available cash.

+## Parameters

+This CLI program takes parameters from environment variables:

+- STOCK_RANKER_INVEST_COUNT: How many stocks to invest in.